oneconvergence/dkube-examples/image_cloudevents/README.md

 - Open `resources.ipynb`
 > **Warning** Ensure that `Cleanup = False` in the last cell, since it may have been changed in a previous execution

-- If you called your code repo something other than `monitoring-examples`, edit the following variable in the 3rd cell labeled `User-Defined Variables`:
+- If you called your code repo something other than `chest-xray`, edit the following variable in the 3rd cell labeled `User-Defined Variables`:
   - `DKUBE_TRAINING_CODE_NAME` = *`<your-code-repo>`*

 ### Serving and Monitoring on Same Cluster

-- If the serving and monitoring cluster are the same, no other fields needs to be changed, skip to `Run the Script`
+- If the serving and monitoring cluster are the same, no other fields needs to be changed, skip to [Run the Script](#run-the-script)

 ### Serving and Monitoring on Different Clusters